 Our stock price has been, and is likely to continue to be, volatile.
-The stock market in general and the market for pharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
+Since shares of our common stock were sold in our initial public offering in April 2015 at a price of \$11.00 per share, our stock price has ranged from \$3.52 to \$26.15 through August 9, 2016.
+In addition, the stock market in general and the market for pharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 As a result of this volatility, investors may not be able to sell their common stock at or above the price paid for the shares.
 The market price for our common stock may be influenced by many factors, including:

-- · actual or anticipated variations in our operating results; - · changes in financial estimates by us or by any securities analysts who might cover our stock; - · conditions or trends in our industry; - stock market price and volume fluctuations of comparable companies and, in particular, those that operate in the pharmaceutical industry; - · announcements by us or our competitors of significant acquisitions, strategic partnerships or divestitures; - · announcements of investigations or regulatory scrutiny of our operations or lawsuits filed against us; - · capital commitments; - · investors' general perception of us and our business; - · recruitment or departure of key personnel; and - $\cdot$ sales of our common stock, including sales by our directors and officers or specific stockholders.
+- · actual or anticipated variations in our operating results; - changes in financial estimates by us or by any securities analysts who might cover our stock; - · conditions or trends in our industry; - stock market price and volume fluctuations of comparable companies and, in particular, those that operate in the pharmaceutical industry; - · announcements by us or our competitors of significant acquisitions, strategic partnerships or divestitures; - announcements of investigations or regulatory scrutiny of our operations or lawsuits filed against us; - adverse regulatory announcements or determinations regarding our product candidates; - · capital commitments; - investors' general perception of us and our business; - · recruitment or departure of key personnel; and - · sales of our common stock, including sales by our directors and officers or specific stockholders.